eclipse-tractusx/managed-identity-wallet/README.md

 * To setup the Postgresql database in the application please see the section below - [Setting up progresql database](#settingUpPostgresSqlDatabase), for the database
 * The keycloak configuration are imported from `./dev-assets/dev-containers/keycloak` in the docker compose file.
 * Keycloak is reachable at `http://localhost:8081/` with `username: admin` and `password: catena`
 * The new realm of keycloak could also be manually added and configured at http://localhost:8081 via the "Add realm" button.
 It can be for example named `catenax`.
-Also add an additional client, e.g. named `Custodian` with *valid redirect url* set to `http://localhost:8080/*`.
-A role, e.g. named `custodian-api` and a user, e.g. named `custodian-admin`, need to be created as well (including setting a password, e.g. `catena-x`).
+Also add an additional client, e.g. named `ManagedIdentityWallets` with *valid redirect url* set to `http://localhost:8080/*`.
+A role, e.g. named `managed-identity-wallets-api` and a user, e.g. named `managed-identity-wallets-admin`, need to be created as well (including setting a password, e.g. `catena-x`).
 The user also needs to have a specific client role assigned, e.g. `access`, which is validated on access time.
 The instructions were taken from [this medium blog post](https://medium.com/slickteam/ktor-and-keycloak-authentication-with-openid-ecd415d7a62e).

 Finally run the managed identity wallets service via